RESEARCH

 Patient-Oriented Research

-Patient-oriented research is about engaging patients, their caregivers, and families as partners in the research process.
-This engagement helps to ensure that studies focus on patient-identified priorities, which ultimately leads to better patient outcomes.
+Patient-oriented research engages patients, their caregivers, and families as partners in the research process to help ensure that studies focus on patient-identified priorities, ultimately leading to better patient outcomes.
 At PHA Canada, we want to help transform the role of the patient from passive recipient of services to a proactive partner who helps shape health research and, as a result, health care.

 What is Patient-Oriented Research?